georgialoper/strongly-typed-css-stirtrek-2023/pages/6_css-in-js.md

 <!--
 Ultimately, this is what the generated css might look like in the browser.

-Effectively, the css prop or function from these libraries generates the requested CSS, returns the classname, and applies it to the element.
+Effectively, the css prop or function from these libraries generates the requested CSS, returns the classname, which is then supplied to the class attribute on the element.

 click